-The Leadership Council will strive at all times for consensus in making decisions.
-When consensus cannot be reached, decisions will be made by a majority vote of the members present.
+The Leadership Council will strive at all times for consensus decision making.
+When consensus cannot be reached, decisions/actions will be made by majority vote of the members present.
 A roll call vote may be conducted upon request.
-All formal decisions require a quorum of the assigned, seated group's membership.
+All formal decisions/actions require a quorum of the assigned, seated group's membership.
 A quorum is defined as 50% plus 1.
-Each Leadership Council member, or their alternate, has one vote.
-Leadership Council members are bound by all decisions whether or not present at meetings in which the decisions were made.
+Each Leadership Council member, or her/his designated representative or alternate, has one vote.
+Leadership Council members are bound by all decisions/actions whether or not present at meetings in which the decisions/actions were made.